wukachn/LiteCDC/README.md

 Started to experiment with kafka.
 This lead me to start using a `docker-compose.yml` file to spin up the full app stack.
 (https://howtodoinjava.com/kafka/kafka-cluster-setup-using-docker-compose/)

+I had to start to use a local instance of postgres, I ran out of the AWS free tier.

+Started to capture the data in the snapshot.
+Currently, a Struct is built which allows us to track each column name, type and value.
+The next steps are to build more of the actual change object with some added metadata, and send it off to kafka.